Internet Predator Danger

 Giving in to Temptation

-Almost immediately, after the typed conversations became so intense, she gave him her phone number.
+Almost immediately, after the typed conversations became increasingly intense, she gave him her phone number.
 This opened up a whole new avenue.
 She poured out her heart to him, feeling his compassion was genuine & relishing their compatibility.
-The phone calls were warm, passionate & fulfilling to her.
-He was creating a sense of urgency & longing for her.
+The phone calls were warm, passionate and fulfilling to her.
+He was creating a sense of urgency and longing for her.
 She wanted to know this man, in every way.
-He was full of compliments, romantic words, & finally, indirect suggestions of a sexual nature.
+He was full of compliments, romantic words, and finally, indirect suggestions of a sexual nature.
 Ultimately, the admonitions became bold overtures for direct physical contact, though they were miles apart.
 They talked of meeting at another location for a secret tryst.
 She was completely overwhelmed with turmoil & fondness for him, yet she felt she had no control over her emotions.
 Finally, he made a subliminal, then a direct request for phone sex.
-Being vulnerable & needy, she obliged his offer & they engaged in both cyber & phone sex.
-After the act, they talked for a while, then he suddenly suggested why not call each other later that night, next day, or chat online?
+Being vulnerable and needy, she obliged his offer and they engaged in both cyber and phone sex.
+After the act, they talked for a while, then he suddenly suggested they call each other later that night, next day, or chat online.
 He had important business he needed to tend to, he stated.
-But could he call her back?
-Of course, she agreed & the call ended.
+He asked if he could he call her back later.
+Of course, she agreed and the call ended.

 What is your vulnerability to an internet relationship?
 Take the quiz to find out.

 - Dr. Shirley Glass - Quiz: Individual Vulnerability Map

 Psychologist Dr. Shirley Glass, author of 'NOT Just Friends: Protect Your Relationship from Infidelity and Heal the Trauma of Betrayal,' is one of the world's leading experts on infidelity and extramarital relationships through decades of research an